Skip to main menu Skip to content Skip to footer

 Keep communication open

-Unfortunately, no amount of planning or practice can totally ward off the potential for bullying so parents should keep their antennae up.
+Unfortunately, no amount of planning or practice can totally ward off the potential for bullying so caregivers should keep their antennae up.

 The best way to know what your child is dealing with is to keep an open line of communication.
 That may require persistence.
 Ask open-ended questions and give kids as many opportunities as you can to tell you what’s going on in their lives.
-For example, if your child reports that a girl she was friends with no longer wants to play, take it as an opportunity to do some detective work.
+For example, if your child reports that a child they were friends with no longer wants to play, take it as an opportunity to do some detective work.
 Instead of saying, “Oh, I’m sorry,” which kind of shuts the conversation down, try, “That sounds upsetting.
 Has anything happened or changed between you guys lately?”
-If she doesn’t want to answer, or simply says “I don’t know,” give her some space, but make a point of checking in again later.
+If they don’t want to answer, or simply say “I don’t know,” give them some space, but make a point of checking in again later.

 Do some research

-If you’re concerned your child’s immaturity might be causing problems for her, start by doing some research into what her universe looks like.
+If you’re concerned your child’s immaturity might be causing problems for them, start by doing some research into what their universe looks like.
 What are other kids your child’s age listening to, reading, wearing, watching, etc.?
 How do they compare to your child’s interests?
-If you find something she might be interested in but hasn’t picked up, like a band or a tv show, try making a plan to check it out together.
+If you find something they might be interested in but hasn’t picked up, like a band or a TV show, try making a plan to check it out together.

-And if your child has an interest her friends think is silly, find somewhere — a club or group or class — where she’s able to do it in an accepting, judgment-free space.
+And if your child has an interest their friends think is silly, find somewhere — a club or group or class — where they’re able to do it in an accepting, judgment-free space.

 Enlist the school as ally